Hunter Bishop: 2021-present

-In early 2021, he was ranked among the top 100 prospects in baseball by Baseball Prospectus (#75) and Major League Baseball (#83).
+In early 2021, Bishop was ranked among the top 100 prospects in baseball by Baseball Prospectus (#75) and Major League Baseball (#83).
 In February 2021, the Giants invited him to the major league camp for spring training.
 Three games into the 2021 season, he severely injured his right (throwing) shoulder on a swing, and ended up missing almost three months.
 He returned for less than three weeks, and was shut down for the season after a total of only 45 at bats.
 After the regular season he was sent to play for the Scottsdale Scorpions in the Arizona Fall League, with whom he batted .262/.373/.381.

-He was ranked # 8 in the Giants 2022 MLB Prospect Rankings.
+Bishop was ranked # 8 in the Giants 2022 MLB Prospect Rankings.
 In February 2022, Keith Law of The Athletic ranked him # 8 as well, and wrote: "for a guy with his kind of outrageous power and consistently high exit velocities ....
-It’s 30+ homer upside if he gets healthy and can cut down on the swing and miss, both in zone and out."
+It's 30+ homer upside if he gets healthy and can cut down on the swing and miss, both in zone and out."

+In 2022, Bishop played for the Eugene Emeralds, in the High-A Northwest League.
+He batted .235/.320/.406 in a career-high 315 at bats with 51 runs, 13 home runs, 44 RBIs, and 20 stolen bases in 22 attempts, while playing 37 games in center field, 29 games in right field, and 2 games in left field.
+In April 2023 he underwent Tommy John surgery to repair the UCL in his right elbow, resulting in him missing the entire 2023 season.

+In 2024, after 19 months away from the game, he began the season with the Richmond Flying Squirrels of the Eastern League, where he played in Double-A for the first time, playing all three outfield positions in the field.
+On May 14, Bishop was promoted to the Sacramento River Cats of the Pacific Coast League, where he played in Triple-A for the first time and began by hitting 7-for-16 with an inside-the-park home run.
+He elected free agency on November 6, 2025.